 MSU seeks to maintain its role as a leading university in small grains genetics research.
-The agricultural community and allied industries depend on new cultivars of important crops to remain competitive in the world market place.
+The agricultural community and allied industries depend on new cultivars of important crops to remain competitive in the world marketplace.
 Researchers evaluate germplasm and identify traits that produce wheat and barley cultivars that meet increasing world demands for quality, while maintaining yields for producers.

 Primary breeding objectives include increasing yield potential, improving winter hardiness, wheat stem sawfly resistance, imidazolinone herbicide tolerance, and enhanced dual-purpose end-use quality.
-A recently released solid stem winter wheat cultivar, Genou, has improved yield potential especially in wheat stem sawfly infested areas of Montana.
+Hockett, a high yielding 2-rowed dryland-adapted malting barley variety was released in 2007.
+As a result, Anheuser-Busch contracted 20,000 acres of Hockett in 2008.

-Based on average planted acreage and prices, development of an improved winter wheat cultivar which produces an additional one bushel per acre either by enhanced yield or reduced yield loss to disease, insects, or environmental stresses, potentially impacts the Montana economy by \$5-\$6 million, annually.
+Based on average planted acreage and prices, development of an improved winter wheat cultivar which produces an additional one bushel per acre either by enhanced yield or reduced yield loss to disease, insects, or environmental stresses, potentially impacts the Montana economy by \$5Ã,-\$6 million, annually.
 Research results are distributed to farmers, colleagues, and stakeholders through technical and non-technical publications, through the release of germplasm, and through new genomics tools and techniques.
 We have consistently maintained a positive statewide yield increase of 0.5 bushels per acre for spring wheat and winter wheat over the last 10 years.
+The replacement of older barley varieties with new ones (Haxby, Hays, Charles, Craft, and Eslick) should generate a yield improvement of about 15% with a net of about \$45 million per year in added revenue to dryland barley growers.
+Three malting barley varieties (Craft, Geraldine, and Hockett) should result in about \$80 million in added revenue.